Séfora Camazano · Artist Statement

 On the canvas, the photographic image transforms.
 Layers of material, color, and texture turn a photograph into a presence.
 The final work contains what the camera cannot capture.

-Themes that
+Ideas that

-run through the work
+shape the work

 I

-Human resilience
+Human dignity

 II